You get a single team handling cybersecurity, IT, and data integration services like EDI, filling the gaps in your team.

-Account takeover has skyrocketed in the past year, partially because phishing emails continue to evolve and many organizations simply lack the tools to monitor unusual account behavior with cloud services.
+Account takeover has skyrocketed in the past year, particularly with the advent of AI-powered cyber attacks.
+Many organizations simply lack the tools to monitor unusual account behavior with cloud services.
 Below is a list of signs your Microsoft 365 account may be hacked.

 If you notice suspicious activity like missing or deleted emails, your account may be compromised.
 Hackers will often attempt to cover their tracks once they have access to your account.
 Purging emails that may tip you off to their presence is a common sign of being hacked.